-Traveling with a toddler or two
+Traveling with a toddler?

-I recently went to Hawaii with my one year old and two year old.
+I recently went to Hawaii with my one year old AND two year old.
 I am back to report on our travels.
 Vacation was amazing!
 There were definitely some difficult times, but overall it was great.

 There are no direct flights to where we were going in Hawaii, so we had one connection.
 Our first flight was four hours long and it departed around nap time.
 Unfortunately, no one napped on that flight, but they both did extremely well.
 The flight attendant even gave them both a box full of goodies because she was so impressed!